 The MA offers two pathways:

-Pathway 2 is a theory and practice programme where you improve your skills, understanding and experience in one of the following areas:
+- Pathway 2 is a theory and practice programme where you can explore transformations in media, culture and society through the practice of contemporary digital communication.

 Qualification and course duration